Cellophane / The Wholly Ghost

 "Cellophane / The Wholly Ghost" is a single released by Australian psychedelic rock band King Gizzard & the Lizard Wizard consisting of the songs "Cellophane" and "The Wholly Ghost".
-Generally one of the rarest pieces of King Gizzard physical media, the audio files for Cellophane would also be released for free as a MediaFire link on its music video.
+Generally one of the rarest pieces of King Gizzard physical media, the audio files for "Cellophane" would also be released for free as a MediaFire link on its music video.

-Cellophane
+"Cellophane"

-Still an underground band, King Gizzard was attempting to break out in the United States with their upcoming album I'm in Your Mind Fuzz, with Cellophane being released as a promotional single.
-I’m in Your Mind and I’m Not in Your Mind where also played live during promotional concerts, however, magazines such as the Back Seat Mafia noted that Cellophane was the standout.
+Still an underground band, King Gizzard was attempting to break out in the United States with their then-upcoming album I'm in Your Mind Fuzz, with "Cellophane" being released as a promotional single.
+"I'm in Your Mind" and "I'm Not in Your Mind" were also played live during promotional concerts, however, magazines such as the Back Seat Mafia noted that "Cellophane" was the standout.
 The single was also released alongside a music video directed by Jason Galea.

-When discussing the song, front-man Stu Mackenzie was surprised that it became a favorite by fans, stating that the song began life as an extended transition between I’m Not In Your Mind and I’m In Your Mind Fuzz.
+When discussing the song, frontman Stu Mackenzie was surprised that it became a favourite by fans, stating that the song began life as an extended transition between "I'm Not in Your Mind" and "I'm in Your Mind Fuzz".
 He also stated of the music video:

 "That song kind of references 3D movies and it’s sort of a silly song, it’s light-hearted, so we thought we’d do something that suited it.
-It’s mostly [Jason]'s idea – he’s done some 3D stuff in the past, but it’s a total collaboration and he’s the brain.
+It’s mostly [Jason]'s idea – he's done some 3D stuff in the past, but it’s a total collaboration and he’s the brain.
 He’s the talented one."

 The song was recorded by Wayne Gordon at Daptone Records in Brooklyn and mixed by Michael Badger and Stu.
 The music video got compressed by YouTube with the band occasionally playing the uncompressed masters during concerts.
-The music video would be referenced in the music video for the single Black Hot Soup from Butterfly 3000 in 2019, and Stu would also go on to say that this was the funnest music video they made.
+The music video would be referenced in the music video for the single "Black Hot Soup" from Butterfly 3000 in 2019, and Stu would also go on to say that this was the funnest music video they made.